adamarthurryan/dubdiff/README.md

 The markdown-sensitive processing of the wdiff comparison is at `server/components/wdiff/index.js`, for the curious.

+## Live Version

-The tool is live at (http://dubdiff.com), feel free to use it there.
+The tool is live at [http://dubdiff.com], feel free to use it there.